MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-troubleshooting-mode.md

 - Local admins, with appropriate permissions, can change configurations on individual endpoints that are usually locked by policy.
 Having a device in troubleshooting mode can be helpful when diagnosing Microsoft Defender Antivirus performance and compatibility scenarios.

-  - Local admins won't be able to turn off Microsoft Defender Antivirus, or uninstall it.
+  - Local admins cannot turn off Microsoft Defender Antivirus, or uninstall it.

   - Local admins can configure all other security settings in the Microsoft Defender Antivirus suite (for example, cloud protection, tamper protection).